DragonWrangler1/fireworks_reimagined/README.md

 * **spiral_angle** is the angle at which it moves.
 Defaults to 150 when spiral is true.
 * **spiral_radius** is the radius width of the movement (think of a 1/10 ratio).
 Defaults to 80 when spiral is true.

+### TABLE TO IMAGE PYTHON CONVERTER
+* running table_image.py will allow you to convert a lua table with colors into an image.
+This will allow you to delete the image and then run the python script if you ever need to re-make it.